TeeDan205/SQL-KMS-file_Documentation/README.md

    (v) Understand the reason for returning some orders and tackle it immediately.

+   (vi) Offer personalized discounts to these customers.

-   - The bottom 10 customers by total sales was identified, the advice above were given based on the output of the query.
+   - The bottom 10 customers by total sales were identified, the advice above were given based on the output of the query.

-5. KMS incurred the most shipping cost using which shipping method?
+6. KMS incurred the most shipping cost using which shipping method?

-    **The Hishest Shipping Cost Method** is found by using the SQL:
+    **The Highest Shipping Cost Method** is found by using the SQL:

       ![5qry](https://github.com/user-attachments/assets/9364bbf4-8c0d-4b44-9dea-2f1d27dc5bff)